New Graduate Student Information

 Your Name, CS Graduate Student

-B) Students who have EECS Department support, such a fellowship, GSI, or GSR will have their fees paid by the Department.
+B) Students who have EECS Department support, such as a fellowship, GSI or GSR, will have their fees paid by the Department.
 Some students on external fellowships such as the NSF or NDSEG will also have their fees paid.
-Details of your fee payment status can be found at the Quick Statement link in BearFacts.
+Details of your fee payment status can be found under the "My Finances" tab in CalCentral.

-When you have enrolled for classes and the first installment or full fees have been paid, you are officially registered for the semester.
+Once you have enrolled for classes and your first installment or full fees have been paid, you are officially registered for the semester.

 Center for Student Affairs

-EECS Orientation is on Monday, August 25 at 1pm in Banatao Auditorium, 300 Sutardja Dai Hall.
-It is preceded by lunch in the Wozniak Lounge, 4th floor Soda Hall.
+EECS Orientation is on Monday, August 22 at 1:30pm in H-P Auditorium, 306 Soda Hall.
+It is preceded by lunch at noon in the Wozniak Lounge, 430/438 Soda Hall.
 Please plan to attend.
 This day includes valuable information about the Department and social events with your classmates and continuing students.
-It also includes IT orientation, which is required to receive a Department laptop.
+It also includes IT orientation, which is required in order to receive a Department laptop.
 A list of campus orientations and receptions are to come.

 Important Dates for New Students